-The ICF Group's Risk Management System is comprehensive and is based on three lines of defence, following European Banking Authority guidelines EBA/GL/2017/11 on internal governance.
-The lines of defence are as follows:
+The ICF Group's Risk Management System is comprehensive and based on three lines of defence following European Banking Authority guidelines EBA/GL/2021/05, which applies from 31 December 2021 and replaces and repeals the previous European Banking Authority guidelines EBA/GL/2017/11 on internal governance.
+This organisational framework separates internal control functions from the business lines they control, thus segregating functions and resources.
+This distinction is translated into the three lines of defence model which establishes:

-- First line: This includes the chief executors and guarantors of the control environment of the ICF Group with regard to processes and matters in which a need for controls has been detected or defined. - Second line: This encompasses the functions of Internal Control and Regulatory Compliance, as well as Global Risk Management.
-These are responsible for designing and upholding the Group's risk model and verifying that it is correctly applied in all areas. - Third line: This is carried out by Internal Audit, which conducts an independent review to ensure compliance with and the effectiveness of corporate policies.
+- First line: This includes business units and committees which are the chief guarantors of the control environment for their own activities. - Second line: This includes risk monitoring and control units and committees which are responsible for designing and upholding the Group's risk model and verifying that it is correctly implemented in all areas. - Third line: This carried out by Internal Audit and Control which conducts an independent review to ensure compliance with and the effectiveness of corporate policies and also oversight of the actions of the first and second lines of defence.